 GPRS are the acronyms for “General Packet Radio Services”, which basically is in reference to a form of radio technology used by mobile communication devices and networks that allow the transfer of data.

-The most commonly used form of GPS technology, navigation systems are electronic devices that are often on-board vehicles and installed to an automobile’s 12 volt system and placed on the front windshield.
+The most commonly used form of GPS technology, navigation systems are electronic devices that are often on-board vehicles and installed on an automobile’s 12-volt system and placed on the front windshield.
 The GPS receives satellite signals and uses that data to accurately determine position.
 The devices then work with mapping programs to help drivers with routing or directions.
 This form of GPS technology is perfect for those traveling in new places, or who commonly become lost.

-Data format that allows GPS users to exchange files, regardless if the systems are supported by conflicting operating systems or programing software.
+The data format allows GPS users to exchange files, regardless if the systems are supported by conflicting operating systems or programming software.
 GPX format provides users a unique way to write, read and download routes.

-Connection between electrical wires/cables and a vehicle’s or piece of equipment’s circuit (Often 12 volt system in automobiles).
-This form of connection offers an alternative source of power that can keep a device powered by means other than internal battery.
+The connection between electrical wires/cables and a vehicle’s or piece of equipment’s circuit (Often a 12-volt system in automobiles).
+This form of connection offers an alternative source of power that can keep a device powered by means other than an internal battery.

 Reference to a point of interaction among a particular set of components.
-Applicable to both levels of hardware or software, an interface provides independent objects with the ability to communicate with each other via a connection, device or other form of system.
+Applicable to both levels of hardware or software, an interface provides independent objects with the ability to communicate with each other via a connection, device, or another form of system.
 Past-Track monitoring software interfaces with Google Earth software, allowing a GPS user to view recorded GPS data over the satellite image program.

 A piece of hardware that is essential in acquiring GPS signals so a system can calculate data.
 Unlike a n external antenna, internal antennas are designed into the GPS unit itself.
 This engineering design allows tracking devices increased portability.